coderefinery/workshop-intro/livestream.md

 Daily notes will be published for reference afterwards under CC-BY license.

-## Practical Setup
+## Practical setup

-- Course folder: Keep all materials in one place.
+- Course folder: Keep all materials in one place
-- Screen arrangement: Split screen - livestream on one side, your work on the other.
+- Screen arrangement: Split screen - livestream on one side, your work on the other

 ![Example screen arrangement with broadcast on one side and learner space on the other](https://coderefinery.github.io/manuals/_images/layout--learner-livestream-sidebyside-onebrowser.png)